EMS-TU-Ilmenau/StepperDrive/README.md

 The commands have to be send with 9600 baud, 8 byte, no parity and 1 stop bit (8N1).

 At the moment, only one command is parsed for each axis at a time, i.e. it is not possible to set the rate and position for a motor in one string.
-However, it is possible to send a command to each motor simultaneously, by separating the commands with semicolons.
+However, it is possible to send one command to each motor simultaneously, by separating the commands with semicolons.
 You can send commands and receive replies while the motor is moving, e.g. you can set a new position - the motor will instantly move to that position even it has not reached its last target position.

 All commands must begin with `AX`, followed by the axis identifier number as specified when the microcontroller was programmed using the makefile.
 E.g. for `make ID=3` the axis identifier is `AX3`.